gbv/github-webhook-handler/README.md

     - `event` (will be moved into `filter["headers.x-github-event"]`), e.g. "release"
     - `action` (will be moved into `filter["body.action"]`), e.g. "published"
     - `ref` (will be moved into `filter["body.ref"]`), e.g. "refs/heads/dev"
+  - `skipReleaseCheck` (see below)
   - It is also possible to provide environment variables based on the `req` object for the command.
 These are defined as an object `env` where the keys are key paths on `req` (like in `filter`) and the values are the names of the variable that will be set before exectuing the command.
     - In the example above, the "x-github-event" header will be made available as `$EVENT`.

+### Special Case: Published Release Handling
+If `event` is set to "release" and `action` is set to "published", the release version number is checked against the `package.json` file in `path`, if it exists.
+If it is a new major release (compared to the local version), the command is **not** executed.
+This behavior can be overridden by setting `skipReleaseCheck` to `true` on the webhook.

 ## Webhook setup